botter-workshop/sequelize-handlers/README.md

 A module that simplifies adding RESTful Express handlers for Sequelize models.

 ## Prerequisites
-The following are neceesary to utilize this module.
+The following are necessary to utilize this module.

 * express
 * body-parser